drummer1992/JS-Code-Runner/docs/Troubleshooting.md

 ### ServerCode works well in the DEBUG mode, but does not when deployed to the Cloud

-First of all, make sure the code is getting invoked when a triggerring event is raised.
+First of all, make sure the code is getting invoked when a triggering event is raised.
 It could be an API call, a timer event, a custom event or a service invocation.

 To verify this, open the Backendless Console, go to the `Files` section and check the files in the `logging` directory.
 You should see log messages in the `SERVER_CODE` logging category.